 Ten Things You Can Do in Your Home to Reduce Stress

-Stress is not healthy so anything we can do to reduce it should be a priority.
-Here are ten things you can do in your home to reduce stress.
+Stress is unhealthy, so anything we can do to reduce it should be a priority.
+So, I have devised ten things you can do in your home to relieve stress.

-There is one obvious change you can make in your home to reduce stress.
-Reduce clutter and organize.
-This is by far what causes me the most stress and I am currently very focused on this.
+One noticeable change you can make in your home to reduce stress is reducing clutter and organizing.
+This is by far what causes me the most stress, and I am currently very focused on it.
 But what else can we do to reduce stress in our homes?
-Here are ten things you can do for little or no expense at all.
+Here are ten things you can do at little or no expense.

 The beach house in Ventura where we celebrated the new year.